 |30 W||150 W|

-Assuming the use of 10W LEDs, we could very easily calculate an estimated lighting density for each area using this formula:
+Assuming the use of 10W LEDs throughout the building, we could very easily calculate an estimated lighting density for each area using this formula:

 Wattage allowance for each area divided by 10 = # bulbs allowed.
 Total area divided by # of bulbs = estimated lighting density.